 Buddha Was Born In NepalNepal is divided into three major ecological divisions.
-They are Himalaya region, hilly region, and Terai region.
+They are the Himalaya region, the hilly region, and the Terai region.
 Lumbini is situated in the Terai region of Nepal.
 It is the birthplace of Lord Gautam Buddha.
 Lumbini is listed in The United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage Site.

 Real Birthplace of BuddhaThe major prove which illustrates Lumbini as the birthplace of Buddha is the Asoka Pillar.
 The inscription on the pillar proves the Lumbini as the birthplace of Lord Gautam Buddha.
 The pillar was erected by none other than Emperor Asoka himself.
 He was the follower of Lord Buddha.
 Hence, the birthplace was testified by the Asoka Pillar.

 Lumbini, Nepal is developed as one of the major holiest places in the World where maximum followers of Buddhism and Non-Buddhism visits every year.
 Lumbini is famous for a Buddhist pilgrimage center where the millions of Buddhists all over the world visit.
 During the Buddha's time, Lumbini was situated between Kapilvastu and Devadaha.

 The birthplace of Lord Buddha covers various archaeological areas.
 This archaeological area in the birthplace of Buddha includes various Buddhist monasteries.
 These historical Buddhist monasteries have their own value as it is the remains of monasteries of third century BC to the fifth century AD.
 The main highlight of Lumbini is the Maya Devi Temple, the location where Buddha was born.
 The temple was named after the Buddha's mother's name, Queen Maya Devi.